mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

 ## Summary of House Boy

 Toundi Ondoua, the rural african protagonist of Houseboy, encounters a world of prisms that cast beautiful but unobtainable glimmers, especially for black youth in colonial Cameroon.
-Houseboy, written in the form of Toundi's
+Houseboy, written in the form of Toundi's captivating